 SWK-S 623 Practice Evaluation (3 cr.)

-This course examines a number of single-system designs that can be used to evaluate practice or practice interventions with clients.
-The designs, which are n = 1 types of studies, can be used with any size system, e.g., individuals, couples, families, groups, or organizational (agency) units.
-Students in this course will learn a variety of single-system designs, the descriptive statistics that are used with such designs, graphing and plotting data, content on binomial and normal distributions, and tests of hypotheses with single-system designs.
-In addition, important issues for this course are the values and ethics that relate to the design selection, baseline and withdrawal phases, and appropriate analyses and reports of results.
-This course furthers the knowledge, skills, and values students develop in the foundation-year research course.
-Students will apply their knowledge and skills in research to evaluate practice or program effectiveness in their concentrations, using research methods that are sensitive to consumers' needs and clients' race, ethnicity, gender, sexual orientation, gender identity, and additional aspects important to effective and ethical research.
+This course is designed to be taken concurrently with SWK-S 651 or 652 (prerequisite).
+This course examines several single-system designs (SSD) that can be used to evaluate practice or practice interventions with clients or service users.
+The designs, which are (n=1) types of studies, can be used with any size system, i.e., individuals (persons), couples, families, groups, organizations (agencies), communities, and policies.
+Students in this course will develop an evaluation plan specifying problems, goals, and outcomes with a service user or other single system, identify valid and reliable measures of outcome for use with identified persons or system targets, and identify an appropriate single-system design to evaluate the effectiveness of the proposed intervention on the observed outcomes based on course content and a literature review.
+Students will carry out the single-subject design, use graphic and statistical analyses to estimate the effectiveness of an intervention on measurable outcome(s), and present results in high-quality written and presentational formats.
+This course furthers the knowledge, skills, and values students develop in the earlier practice and research courses.
+Students will apply their knowledge and skills in research to evaluate practice or program effectiveness in their concentrations, using methods that are sensitive to needs and clients' race, ethnicity, color, religion, gender, sex, sexual orientation, disability, migration, class, poverty, and additional aspects important to effective and ethical research.